-In some countries and cultures, people may not have a tradition of writing documents (such as wills, contracts, etc.) and other forms of support, such as support networks, may seem more appropriate.
-However, it does not prevent people from orally making their wishes known to their family, friends, care partners and other relevant people.
+In some communities and cultures, people may not have a tradition of writing documents (such as wills, contracts, etc.), and other forms of support - such as support networks - may be more appropriate.
+However, this does not prevent people from making their wishes known orally to their family, friends, care partners and other relevant people.